HortonworksUniversity/Essentials/demos/ranger/README.md

 GOAL: **_Prevent `Marketing` users from accessing rows from `geolocation` table when the `event` column has a value other than `normal`_**

+Row-level security is not an intrinsic feature of Hive yet, but Ranger does offer [row-level filtering](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.2/bk_security/content/ranger_row_level_filtering_and_column_masking_in_hive.html).
+As this
-Row-level security is not an intrinsic feature of Hive yet, but as this [HCC discussion](https://community.hortonworks.com/questions/1156/what-is-the-best-way-to-implement-row-based-securi.html "HCC discussion") indicates, the common approach to this need is to create a Hive View that selects only the data that you want to grant/restrict access to and then secure the View, and
+[HCC discussion](https://community.hortonworks.com/questions/1156/what-is-the-best-way-to-implement-row-based-securi.html "HCC discussion") indicates, the common approach to this need is to create a Hive View that selects only the data that you want to grant/restrict access to and then secure the View, and